Lie: Psychology

 It is asserted that the capacity to lie is a talent human beings possess universally.

 The evolutionary theory proposed by Darwin states that only the fittest will survive and by lying, we aim to improve other's perception of our social image and status, capability, and desirability in general.
 Studies have shown that humans begin lying at a mere age of six months, through crying and laughing, to gain attention.

 Scientific studies have shown differences in forms of lying across gender.
 Although men and women lie at equal frequencies, men are more likely to lie in order to please themselves while women are more likely to lie to please others.
 The presumption is that humans are individuals living in a world of competition and strict social norms, where they are able to use lies and deception to enhance chances of survival and reproduction.

-Stereotypically speaking, David Livingstone Smith asserts that men like to exaggerate about their sexual expertise, but shy away from topics that degrade them while women understate their sexual expertise to make themselves more respectable and loyal in the eyes of men and avoid being labelled as a ‘scarlet woman’.
+Stereotypically speaking, David Livingstone Smith asserts that men like to exaggerate about their sexual expertise, but shy away from topics that degrade them while women understate their sexual expertise to make themselves more respectable and loyal in the eyes of men and avoid being labelled as a 'scarlet woman'.

 Those with Parkinson's disease show difficulties in deceiving others, difficulties that link to prefrontal hypometabolism.
 This suggests a link between the capacity for dishonesty and integrity of prefrontal functioning.

 Pseudologia fantastica is a term applied by psychiatrists to the behavior of habitual or compulsive lying.
 Mythomania is the condition where there is an excessive or abnormal propensity for lying and exaggerating.

 A recent study found that composing a lie takes longer than telling the truth.
 Or, as Chief Joseph succinctly put it, "It does not require many words to speak the truth."

-Some people believe that they are convincing liars, however in many cases, they are not.
+Some people who are not convincing liars truly believe they are.